Reconstruction of a coloring from its homogeneous sets: Abstract

 \section{Abstract}

-We study a reconstruction problem for colorings.
-Given a finite or countable set $X$, a coloring on $X$ is a function $\varphi: [X]^{2}\to \{0,1\}$, where $[X]^{2}$ is the collection of all 2-elements subsets of $X$.
+We study the following reconstruction problem for colorings.
+Given a countable set $X$ (finite or infinite), a coloring on $X$ is a function $\varphi: [X]^{2}\to \{0,1\}$, where $[X]^{2}$ is the collection of all 2-elements subsets of $X$.
 A set $H\subseteq X$ is homogeneous for $\varphi$ when $\varphi$ is constant on $[H]^2$.
 Let $\h(\varphi)$ be the collection of all homogeneous sets for $\varphi$.
 The coloring $1-\varphi$ is called the complement of $\varphi$.
 We say that $\varphi$ is {\em reconstructible} up to complementation from its homogeneous sets, if for any coloring $\psi$ on $X$ such that $\h(\varphi)=\h(\psi)$ we have that either $\psi=\varphi$ or $\psi=1-\varphi$.
 We present several conditions for reconstructibility and non reconstructibility.
-We show that there is a Borel way to reconstruct a coloring from its homogeneous sets.
+For $X$ an infinite countable set, we show that there is a Borel way to recovering a coloring from its homogeneous sets.